Space-based services for society

 The loss of communications satellites could have wide-ranging effects.
 In 1998, an American telecommunications satellite suffered a computer failure.
 As a result, people couldn’t pay for fuel, hospitals couldn’t get in touch with doctors who relied on pagers, and television stations couldn’t broadcast programs.
 In the armed forces, satellite communications improve situational awareness and increase troop mobility.

-Weather observation and remote sensing satellites provide terrain and environmental data that help businesses determine the viability of mineral resources and help farmers identify potential agricultural disasters.
+Weather observation and remote mapping satellites provide terrain and environmental data that help businesses determine the viability of mineral resources and help farmers identify potential agricultural disasters.
 These satellites also support military activities by providing intelligence and surveillance data.

 Society has greatly benefited from technologies made possible by space exploration.
 These include phone cameras, solar panels, laptops, and compact water purification systems.

 In 2019, the SpaceX and OneWeb companies began deploying low-orbit (LEO) satellites to provide high-speed internet access worldwide.
 The number of low-orbit satellites had almost doubled by the end of 2020.
-SpaceX has already launched more than 300 Starlink satellites into space and plans to launch up to 12,000 of them within the next few years.
-The mission of the Starlink system is to provide high-speed internet access anywhere on the Earth.
-Several other companies (such as Amazon and OneWeb) are planning similar networks around the globe.
+SpaceX has already launched more than 5,000 Starlink satellites into space and plans to launch up to 12,000 of them within the next few years.
+The mission of the Starlink system is to provide high-speed internet access anywhere on Earth.
+Up to 60 Starlink satellites will be launched at the same time.
+Starlink satellites are relatively small telecommunications satellites whose task is to create a high-speed data network that reaches half of our planet.

 Illustration of the megaconstellation by the European Space Agency.
 Image source: ESA